Shopify/liquid/filters/ceil.md

 title: ceil
 ---

-`ceil` rounds the input up to the nearest whole number.
-The filter will attempt to cast any input to a number before it is applied.
+Rounds the input up to the nearest whole number.
+Liquid tries to convert the input to a number before the filter is applied.

 ```liquid
 {% raw %}